hhorobin/home-matters/README.md

 ## Running the tests

--yarn test
+- yarn test
--bundle exec rspec
+- bundle exec rspec

 ### Technologies Used